Women and Fasting: Top Tips for Women Going Through Menopause Part 1

 Weight loss is much more complicated for women because we’re much more hormonally complex than our male counterparts.
 But that doesn’t mean we can’t get the same results.
 In fact, we can get the same results.
 We just follow a different pathway to success than men do.

 In my previous post on Women and Fasting, we discussed the two different pathways men and women experience when it comes to fasting and weight loss.
-Men tend to lose a lot of weight at the start, but then they’re weight loss starts to slow down.
+Men tend to lose a lot of weight at the start, but then their weight loss starts to slow down.
 A man can lose 10 pounds during Week 1, but then is only losing 1 or 2 pounds on Week 12, and some weeks he may not lose any at all as the body tries to dump the more stubborn fat.

 What we see in women is the total opposite.
 Women are slow to start with little or no weight loss some weeks.
 But with patience and consistency with their fasting protocols, their weight loss starts to pick up!
 A woman may not lose any weight on Week 1, but she may lose several pounds during Week 12.